BigZaphod/Chameleon/README.md

 ## Authors

-The Chameleon project was created by Sean Heber (Twitter: [@BigZaphod](http://twitter.com/BigZaphod/)) of The Iconfactory and he wrote nearly all of the initial version over several months.
-Craig Hockenberry (Twitter: [@chockenberry](http://twitter.com/chockenberry/)) was the first user/tester of Chameleon and found many holes and edge cases in the first implementation.
+The Chameleon project was created by Sean Heber (Twitter: [@BigZaphod](http://twitter.com/BigZaphod/)) of The Iconfactory and he wrsssote nearly all of the initial version over several months.
+Craig Hockenberry (Twitter: [@chockenberry](http: changesss//twitter.com/chockenberry/)) was the first user/tester of Chameleon and found many holes and edge cases in the first implementation.

+iOS 5 features were added by Zac Bowling (Twitter: [@zbowling](http://twitter.com/zbowling)) of SeatMe, Inc.

+Many other great contributors can be found in the source control history.

-## License
+## Licenses

+### The Iconfactory (original)

 Copyright (c) 2011, The Iconfactory.
 All rights reserved.